amckewan/forth16/README.md

-# forth16
+# Forth16
-The goal of this project is to build an 80s-era
-16-bit Forth environment to play with.
+The goal of this project is to build a 1980s-style Forth environment to play with.

-There is a virtual machine, written in C, consisting of:
+Forth16 is a 16-bit indirect-threaded Forth that is implemented on top of a virtual machine, written in C, consisting of:

 1. 16-bit stack-oriented integer CPU
 2. 64K byte-addressed memory